 All patients completed the 28-day evaluation period and were evaluable for anti-leukemic activity.
 Five of the six patients achieved MRD- CRs and all five underwent allo-SCT.
 Two patients were in remission greater than 13 months after UCART19 infusion, as of the April 2018 data cutoff, and three patients died following allo-SCT, two due to disease recurrence, and one due to transplant-related complications.
 One patient withdrew from the study due to lack of response and received subsequent treatment with blinatumomab off-study.
 This is the only patient that received the FC regimen.

-The following table illustrates response and duration of remission.
+The following table illustrates response and duration of remission as of the April 2018 data cutoff.